A Beginner’s Guide to Homeschool Programs (Curriculum Options)

 • homeschool method driven

-• accredited vs non-accredited
+• accredited vs. non-accredited

 • self-paced and hands-on homeschool curriculum